OUR MISSION & HISTORY

 Dedicated to the furtherance of Scottish culture and traditions, the NHSCOT Fund awards grants and scholarships to deserving individuals and organizations with aligned purpose.
 The NHSCOT FUND’s merger with the Scottish Scholarship Fund of New Hampshire in 2017 now allows more funds to be distributed on a quarterly basis.

 In 2018, NHSCOT realized a dream when it founded the Pipes & Drums of NHSCOT.
 Incredible band leadership has already double the size of the band.
-Free weekly lessons are offered to newcomers wishing to learn how to play the bagpipes, snare, bass or tenor drums.
+Weekly lessons are offered to newcomers wishing to learn how to play the bagpipes, snare, bass or tenor drums.
 An afterschool program in the Kearsarge school district will help grow the next generation of band members.

 As of 2020, we are excited to offer the New Hampshire Tartan.
 It was originally developed for the 20th anniversary of the NH Highland Games & Festival and now sales of yardage and products though NHSCOT will contribute to our NHSCOT FUND as well as the sustainability of NHSCOT.

 NHSCOT looks forward to what the future holds as the organization continues to grow while building a strong Scottish community to celebrate and preserve our culture.